ElishaAz/halium9-recovery-external-storage/README.md

 # halium9-recovery-external-storage
 Install Halium 9 to recovery and external storage on Redmi Note 8 (ginkgo)

-## 1. Before installing
+## 1. Before starting
 As with any OS operations, there is a chance of loosing data, or even bricking your phone. **Back up any important data before starting**.
 I will not be held responsible for anything.
-There are prebuilt images in the releases.
+There are prebuilt images in the [releases](https://github.com/ElishaAz/halium9-recovery-external-storage/releases).
 If you are using those, you can skip sections 3 & 4.
 Make sure to pick the right image for your case.
 Use the `mmcblk1` if you are installing to the microsd card, and `sda` if you are installing to usb-otg.

 ## 2. Prepare your external storage
 1. You can use either a microsd card or usb-otg drive.
 It should be at least 10GB.